Your Guide to a Holiday in Malta

 Don’t like to follow the crowd?
 Want a destination that has sun and city?
 Relaxation and activities?
 Then this year, visit Malta.

-Malta, a hidden gem in the Mediterranean Sea, is one of three islands in Europe.
+Malta is a hidden gem in the Mediterranean Sea.
 The island has retained its old-world charm in its winding honey-coloured streets that call to be explored.

 So, what do you need to know about Malta?

 The Island of Malta is home to the capital, Valletta and some of the richest historic artefacts in Europe, and indeed, the world.
 It also boasts two hugely important works of art from the painter, Caravaggio.
 Its ancient walled city of Mdina and suburb, Rabat is a must for any visitor to Malta.

 Gozo is the rugged, traditional and scenic island.
 It feels like a haven for relaxation after exploring the wealth of attractions in Valletta.
 Only a short 25-minute ferry trip away, you can relax on its sandy beaches, or, if you’re looking for a more active holiday, it has endless options such as snorkelling, diving, cycling and hiking.